theomkashyap/ctf-journal/README.md

 ---

 > *"Every challenge teaches something new.
-The goal isn't just to solve it, but to understand it.."*
+The goal isn't just to solve it, but to understand it."*